• Skip to primary navigation

 Gifts That Give Back

-Kindness Dolls: a doll that actually helps encourage kindness in kids–great idea.
+Kindness Dolls: a doll that helps encourage kindness in kids–great idea.
 It’s simple: you choose a doll (with names like Hope, Grace or Fair) and it comes with tokens of kindness that your child can pass out to others.
 The tokens are meant to encourage others to pass along kindness to others.
 Another great feature is that for each doll sold, another is donated to a child less fortunate (e.g., children in homeless shelters or hospitals).

 doll kind

-doll kindCuddle and Kind: I came across these online and I instantly fell in love with them.
+Cuddle and Kind: I came across these online and I instantly fell in love with them.
 Hand-knit dolls for boys and girls that are made in Peru.
 The best part–the artisans who make the dolls are paid a fair trade wage.
 An added bonus is that for each doll bought, the company provides 10 meals to kids all over the world through the World Food Program.

-Toys and Games that Promote Cooperation
+Toys and Games that Teach Empathy

 Kids are taught competitiveness most of their days in school, sports, etc. Competition has its place in all our lives, but so does cooperation.
-Kids often need practice using cooperation and how to work with others on a team or project.
+Kids often need practice using cooperation and learning how to work with others on a team or project.
 These games and toys help foster this sense of cooperation.

 Sunny and Stormy Day: (age 3+) young children need help understanding how to share and this game fosters that in a fun way.
-Includes 3 different activities that foster cooperation, sharing, and storytime.Stone Soup: (age 4+) cooperative memory game (no reading required) where players work together to match ingredients.
+Includes 3 different activities that foster cooperation, sharing, and storytime.

 Strong Suit: this game is so cool because it not only fosters cooperation but also enhances social skills and confidence.
 Kids work together and use their own personal strengths to help grow the tower.